SanderMertens/bake/README.md

 The `cflags` attribute is specified inside the `lang.c` property.
 This is because `cflags` is a property specific to the C driver.
 For documentation on which properties are valid for which drivers, see the driver documentation.

 ### Template Functions
 Bake property values may contain calls to template functions, which in many cases allows project configuration files to be more generic or less complex.
+Additionally, template functions can be used to parameterize bake template projects.
 Template functions take the following form:

 ```
-${function_name parameter}
+${function_name argument}
 ```

 They are used like this: